WirelessDan/WordpressCertbotDocker/README.md

    "apt update && apt upgrade"
 2. Create a dedicated user with:
    "useradd -m -s /bin/bash YOUR_NEW_USERNAME && usermod -aG sudo YOUR_NEW_USERNAME && passwd YOUR_NEW_USERNAME" Enter your new password
-3. Switch user with "su YOUR_NEW_USERNAME" and follow the installation instructions above.
+3. Switch user with "su YOUR_NEW_USERNAME", then switch to that user's home directory with "cd ~" and follow the installation instructions above.